EconomyLens.com

 There are fewer foreign tourists to welcome to the United States, according to a report by travel industry group. ©AFP

 Paris (AFP) – The United States is on track to lose some $12.5 billion in revenue from foreign tourists this year, a tourism industry group said Thursday, as the Trump administration has led a crackdown on immigrants.
 The study by the World Travel and Tourism Council (WTTC) and Oxford Economics found that the United States was the only country set to see a drop in spending from foreign tourists this year.
-The drop to $181 billion in spending by foreign tourists will put it 22.5 percent from the peak set a decade ago.
+The drop to $181 billion in spending by foreign tourists will put it 22.5 percent below the peak set a decade ago.

 Related